albertrodriguezsala/Mathematics-and-Statistics-Brush-up-Course/README.md

 # Mathematics and Statistics Brush-up.
 IDEA program, Universitat Autonoma de Barcelona.
-Lecture notes for the course Mathematics and Statistics Brush-up, IDEA PhD program, fall 2020, 2021.
+Lecture notes for the course Mathematics and Statistics Brush-up in the MSc in Economic Analysis (IDEA PhD track) at the Universitat Autonoma de Barcelona.
+Notes for the courses taught in fall 2020, 2021.

 This short course covers introductory knowledge in Mathematics and Statistics to start a PhD in Economics.
 The purpose of the course is to smooth the transition from undergrad programs to PhD programs in economics.